1. 1. No Butler. 2. And especially no Oprah!

 7. 12.
 Yes, Monica Potter for Parenthood!

 Another hilarious slap in the face of the TV Academy, which in July overlooked one of the best performances on television in 2012–2013 when it did not nominate Monica Potter for an Emmy.
 Potter plays Kristina Braverman on NBC’s beautiful family drama.
 And last season, Kristina had breast cancer, making the show’s audience weep constantly.
-Not just when they were watching Parenthood That’s how powerful Potter was.
+Not just when they were watching Parenthood!
+All the time!
+That’s how powerful Potter was.